Saurav Mandal: Kerala Blasters

 On 23 June 2022, the Indian Super League club Kerala Blasters FC announced that they have reached an agreement with Churchill Brothers FC Goa for the transfer of Saurav, with the transfer remaining subject to the medical.
 On 28 June 2022, the Blasters confirmed that they have signed Mandal on a three-year deal until 2025 for an undisclosed transfer fee.
 Saurav made his debut for the Blasters on 23 October 2022 in a 2–1 loss against Odisha FC by coming as a substitute in the 87th minute.
 On 5 November 2022, Sourav made his first start for the club in a 3–0 away win against NorthEast United FC, where provided the first assist for Dimitrios Diamantakos in the 56th minute.
+He was named in the Blasters squad for the 2023 Indian Super Cup.
+Sourav played his first match in the first group stage match against RoundGlass Punjab FC from the starting lineup on 8 April 2023, which they won 3–1 at full-time.
+He was praised for his performance in the match by the media.